 - Eardrum that sticks to the bones in the middle ear

 - An eardrum that bulges out or pulls back inward (collapses)

 Tests may include:

-The health care provider may prescribe antibiotics if the infection may be due to bacteria.
-You may need to take antibiotics for a long time, either by mouth or into a vein (intravenously).
+The provider may prescribe antibiotics if the infection is caused by bacteria.
+These medicines may need to be taken for a long time.
+They can be given by mouth or into a vein (intravenously).

 Other surgeries that may be needed include:

-Chronic ear infections are not life threatening, but they can be uncomfortable and may result in hearing loss and other serious complications.
+Chronic ear infections are not life threatening.
+However, they can be uncomfortable and may result in hearing loss and other serious complications.